geodonis/geodonis-server/design/system_outline.md

     - version (primary key)
     - ... (data for stored file content)

-## Access Implementation
+## Authorization

+### Authentication Mechanism

+The web service will include both web pages and an API, which will be accessed both from the web pages and from mobile devices.

+- Web pages: HTTP-only cookies
+- API: Tokens _or_ HTTP-only cookies. (except for endpoints determined exclusively for web access, if any)

+The HTTP-only cookie authorization should include csrf protection.

+### Organization and Group Implementation

-Below are the groups and roles assigned for the implementation of the access control:
+Below are the allowed user org membership roles and group permission levels for the implementation of the access control:

 1. The super user: There is one user created that is the super user for the system.
 This will control groups that have system level access.
 This is the only user that has the "is_super_user"  flag set to true.
-2. User Member Roles: These are the allowed roles for user level membership
+2. User Org Member Roles: These are the allowed roles for user level membership
     - view: view
     - update: view, update
     - full_edit: view, create, update, delete